 Beyond Behaviour: Exploring the social consequences for pupils (not) diagnosed with neurodevelopmental and behavioural disorders

 This project works with Scottish secondary pupils, their families and school staff to explore what it is like to have a diagnosis for a neurodevelopmental disorder such as Attention Deficit Hyperactivity Disorder (ADHD) and behavioural disorders such as Oppositional Defiant Disorder (ODD).
-The study also looks at what it is like to be known for having difficulties with behaviour in school but no diagnosis and explores the reasons why some pupils are referred for diagnosis, and others are not.
+The study also looks at what it is like for pupils who do not have a diagnosis of a behavioural disorder but who at times and for various reasons can need some additional support to help them manage their behaviour in school.
+The study explores the reasons why some pupils are referred for diagnosis, and others are not.

 Reasons for behavioural diagnosis

-Some young people who display disruptive behaviours at school receive a diagnosis of a psychological (often behavioural) disorder (e.g. ADHD) that is thought to, at least in part, explain their behaviour.
+Some young people who at times and for various reasons can need some additional support to help them manage their behaviour in school receive a diagnosis of a psychological (often behavioural) disorder (e.g. ADHD) that is thought to, at least in part, explain their behaviour.
 Yet other young people who display similar behaviours are not referred for specialist assessment.

 This study aims to identify what factors, in addition to behaviour, influence whether children are referred from education to health for specialist assessment.